seL4/rust-sel4/README.md

 - [`sel4`](./crates/sel4): Straightforward, pure-Rust bindings to the seL4 API.
 - [`sel4-sys`](./crates/sel4/sys): Raw bindings to the seL4 API, generated from the libsel4 headers
   and interface definition files.
-This crate is not intended to be used directly by application code, but rather serve as a basis for the `sel4` crate's implementation.
+This crate is not intended to be used directly by application code, but rather serves as a basis for the `sel4` crate's implementation.
 - [`sel4-config`](./crates/sel4/config): Macros and constants corresponding to the seL4 kernel configuration.
 Can be used by all targets (i.e. in all of: application code, build scripts, and build-time tools).